 PURPOSE: To develop a shelf-ready improvement program for the I-80 Auxiliary Lanes, including environmental clearances, design, and right of way.
+Caltrans pays for and provides staff support through Expenditure Authorization 03-3F230.

 BACKGROUND: The PCTPA Board in August 2013 re-allocated federal earmark savings from the I-80 Bottleneck project for environmental approval of the following improvements: